If you’ve come across a snake recently, you reacted in one of two ways:

 For instance, once sub-zero temperatures are hit, most snakes, especially species not adapted to or familiar with such temperatures will go into brumation and will only come out to freely live their lives when the weather improves and becomes warmer.

-In an unexpected twist, snakes cannot also stand hot weather: thus, around 80 degrees Fahrenheit, snakes will generally leave the scorching sun for someplace cooler and restrict their activities to the mornings and evenings when the temperature is more suitable for them.
+In an unexpected twist, snakes cannot also stand hot weather: thus, around 80 degrees Fahrenheit, snakes will generally leave the scorching sun for someplace cooler and restrict their activities to the mornings and evenings when the temperature is better suited for their bodies.

 Exposure to temperatures in excess of 95 degrees Fahrenheit can only mean one thing for a snake: death in minutes!